Abstract.

 in Nepal and elsewhere.
 With the larger Tempo style of vehicle,

-battery charging station where batteries are changed, recharged
+a battery charging station where batteries are changed,

-and vehicles are maintained.
-The ownership of the station
+recharged and vehicles are maintained.
+The ownership of

-will also support other EVs such as scooters and door to door
+other EVs such as scooters and door to door delivery vehicles.

-Tempo vehicle operator is based on 1 Rupee per passenger kilometre
+the Tempo vehicle operator is based on 1 Rupee per passenger

-100 Rs per 8 hour shift.
-Given these economics it is possible
+approximately 100 Rs per 8 hour shift.
+Given these economics

 Given the commercial